theta360developers/webapi/doc/thumbnails.md

 ## Summary

-There appears to be a bug in the SC2 API that prevents it from returning thumbnails.
+There appears to be a bug in the SC2 API that prevents it from returning thumbnails in the listing of listFiles.
+Additionally, in some cases, the documented method of acquiring the thumbnail may lock the camera. cd
 Developers can acquire the thumbnail with one of two workarounds.
 When using `listFiles`, specifying a String for `_startFileUrl` will give you a response with a base64 String that needs to be decoded into bytes.
 The